elastisys/cloudpool.restapi/docs/index.rst

 .. image:: images/autoscaler_components.png
   :width: 700px

-So the main purpose of a cloud adapter is to handle communication with the targeted cloud provider, essentially translating the machine pool resize instructions suggested by the autoscaler to the particular protocol/API offered by the cloud provider.
-More specifically, a cloud adapter performs two primary tasks:
+So a cloud adapter manages an elastic pool of machines for a particular cloud provider, handling communication with the cloud provider according to its API.
+The cloud adapter provides a cloud-neutral API to clients, such as the autoscaler, with a number of management primitives for the machine pool.
+In general terms, these primitives allow clients to:

-  * It answers requests about the members of the autoscaled machine pool.
+ * track the machine pool members and their states

-  * It carries out machine pool resize requests suggested by the autoscaler by commissioning/decommissioning machine instances so that the number of *active* machines in the pool matches the desired pool size.
+ * modify the size of the machine pool (the cloud adapter continuously starts/stops machine instances so that the number of machines in the pool matches the desired size set for the pool).

 The interface between the autoscaler and the cloud adapter is a REST API.
 All cloud adapters are required to implement this REST API and make it